 Also Read: Google TV Streamer Gets Official Price, Release Date

-The new device noticeably larger, and intended to sit in front of your TV set.
+The new device is noticeably larger and intended to sit in front of your TV set.

 Still, most reviewers said that it was more like a “smaller ornament” than a large, unsightly piece of tech.

-Early reviews also commented positively on Google’s remote redesign, which grew slightly and saw several buttons shifted for ease of use.
+Early reviews also commented positively on the redesign of Google’s remote, which is slightly larger and saw several buttons shifted for ease of use.

 It didn’t change much, but users seem to agree that the new shape is more ergonomic.

-Also integrated in Google TV Streamer’s remote is the ability to bind shortcuts, which the company suggests connecting to its smart home features.
+Also integrated into Google TV Streamer’s remote is the ability to bind shortcuts, which the company suggests connecting to its smart-home features.

 One reviewer recommends binding the shortcut key as an input switcher.